Short traps on rigged stocks, part two

 The first major component that has to be present for Type 1 clearout is established consolidation for at least one hour.
-Statistically the most common cluster is actually right around 3 hours.
-If there is no significant lengthy consolidation trader should not even be thinking of potential Type 1 play since without the presence of this variable there is not enough dense short liquidity to squeeze.
+Statistically, the most common cluster is actually right around 3 hours.
+If there is no significant lengthy consolidation, a trader should not even be thinking of potential Type 1 play since, without this variable, there is not enough dense short liquidity to squeeze.

-Generally, the rule is, the less lengthy the consolidation it is the more likely it is that rigger will stuff HOD clearout quickly and rotate price down.
-While if consolidation lasts for a long time there is much more short liquidity built into a structure that allows the rigger to unload much more slowly and patiently.
+Generally, the rule is that the less lengthy the consolidation, the more likely it is that the rigger will stuff HOD clearout quickly and rotate price down.
+While consolidation lasts for a long time, there is much more short liquidity built into a structure that allows the rigger to unload much more slowly and patiently.

-There are basically two different processes going on, on smaller structure (less time) the aim is just a stop hunt of stops that sit above the major highs, while on lengthy consolidation the aim is two fold, first is stop hunt and second is to collect covers over time slowly since there is more liquidity participating.
+There are basically two different processes on smaller structure (less time); the aim is just a stop hunt of stops that sit above the major highs.
+In contrast, on lengthy consolidation, the aim is two-fold: stop the hunt, and the second is to collect covers over time slowly since there is more liquidity participating.

 Example of quick stuffed Type 1 / 4 clearout with less than 1 hour of consolidation:

-However those rules are not to be taken strongly on face value as there are more variables than just time of consolidation that affects how price might respond after HOD clearout, such example ticker MGNX (expectation would be for slower unwind, instead it was relatively quick):
+However, those rules are not to be taken strongly on face value as there are more variables than just time of consolidation that affects how the price might respond after HOD clearout, such example ticker MGNX (expectation would be for slower unwind.
+Instead, it was relatively quick):

 And another such example on ticker PTGX (both MGNX and PTGX were Type 1 clearouts, sympathy plays):

-One of the reasons why many Type 1 clearout traps have flat demand level with even or higher lows is especially on smaller float tickers the rigger would be interested to soak as much float as possible and letting other long traders help to achieve of float rotation task as well.
-If lows break, longs tend to sell out which is why riggers will often protect the lows with bounce so that as many longs remain in-the-money which helps to lock the float and help with squeeze later on into HOD (since the targeted liquidity are short sellers and not longs).
+Many Type 1 clearout traps have flat demand levels with even or higher lows, especially on smaller float tickers.
+The rigger would be interested in soaking as much float as possible and letting other long traders help achieve a float rotation task.
+If lows break, longs tend to sell out, which is why riggers will often protect the lows with bounce so that as many longs remain in the money, which helps to lock the float and help with squeeze later on into HOD (since the targeted liquidity are short-sellers and not longs).

-The more demand that is baked into the ticker the easier it is to form a squeeze, especially if enough short sellers participate.
-However, there is also the other side of this story, if too many longs are in the asset the rigger might face difficulty squeezing as those in-the-money long traders might sell out as squeeze starts causing a barrier for the price to squeeze higher or rigger might be forced to soak up too much size at too high prices to keep the squeeze going.
-There is balance, and this is why the usual target for Type 1 clearouts is lower float tickers.
+The more demand baked into the ticker, the easier it is to form a squeeze, especially if enough short sellers participate.
+However, there is also the other side of this story, if too many longs are in the asset, the rigger might face difficulty squeezing as those in-the-money long traders might sell out as squeeze starts causing a barrier for the price to squeeze higher or rigger might be forced to soak up too much size at too high prices to keep the squeeze going.
+There is balance, so the usual target for Type 1 clearouts is lower float tickers.

-The higher the float the more of a problem might be for rigger (underwater supply from previous months, many long traders in the money through the day turning into sellers at high prices, etc...).
-Especially ideal tickers for Type 1 clearouts are those without overhead supply, where the ticker on average day does not trade any volume, which means that rigger has no risk of getting dumped from historical longs.
+The higher the float, the more of a problem might be for rigger (underwater supply from previous months, many long traders in the money through the day turning into sellers at high prices, etc...).
+Especially ideal tickers for Type 1 clearouts are those without overhead supply.
+The ticker on an average day does not trade any volume, which means that the rigger has no risk of getting dumped from historical longs.

 Example of such ticker that trade o major volume historically or did not had major volume day prior (GRNQ):

-However it should be added that this is not exclusion variable.
-Just because lows are not holding well it does not disqualify structure for potential short squeeze.
-It is however variable that adds to higher grade opportunity.
+However, it should be added that this is not an exclusion variable.
+Just because lows are not holding well, it does not disqualify structure for a potential short squeeze.
+It is, however variable that adds to higher grade opportunity.

 Lower highs.
 This has already been mentioned in the initial article.
-Lower highs project weakness, they ensure that short-sellers remain in-the-money for a large portion of positions which later on allows riggers to use this to trigger mass behavior when needed above the HOD level.
-It is the concept of giving a sense of false security to the short sellers.
+Lower highs project weakness; they ensure that short-sellers remain in the money for a large portion of positions, which allows riggers to use this to trigger mass behavior when needed above the HOD level.
+It is the concept of giving a sense of false security to the short-sellers.

-Majority of A grade Type 1 clearouts have this variable present.
-This as well allows trader to better time the long entry, with rotation of first higher high often being the leading indicator for potential squeeze initiation.
+The majority of A-grade Type 1 clearouts have this variable present.
+This also allows traders to better time the long entry, with rotation of the first higher high often being the leading indicator for potential squeeze initiation.

-One component that pretty much all targeted short squeezes share is the strength of the move at which price is moving to the upside once squeeze is in progress.
+One component that pretty much all targeted short squeezes share is the strength of the move, at which price moves to the upside once squeeze is in progress.
 And by strength, there are two components hidden within the word itself: time and quickness of progression upwards.
-Or to put it in simple technical analysis terms: strong bull candles.
+Or, to put it in simple technical analysis terms: strong bull candles.

 One might ask, why is this needed?
-Why couldn't just targeted short squeeze be very slow and push the price to the highs over a few days and let shorts exit slowly over time?
+Why couldn't just targeted short squeeze be prolonged and push the price to the highs over a few days and let shorts exit slowly over time?

 Think of small-cap stocks as a game of hot potato.
-A rigger needs to ensure that liquidation on the ticker happens within as short time window as possible (1 day or less) and then to pass that hot potato to some other buyers as quickly as possible.
-All of those tickers are risky overnight holds after strong runs, due to dilution activities (offerings) and the ideal case is to squeeze short-sellers out of positions as quickly as possible.
+A rigger needs to ensure that liquidation on the ticker happens within as short a time window as possible (1 day or less) and then to pass that hot potato to some other buyers as quickly as possible.
+All of those tickers are risky overnight holds after strong runs due to dilution activities (offerings).
+The ideal case is to squeeze short-sellers out of positions as quickly as possible.
 If they are not shaken out quickly, it starts to pose too much risk to the rigger (unless the rigger and company itself made a clearly defined deal).

 Another point is purely a scare component.
-Once confident short sellers enter the market, there is certain conviction behind the thesis, whether justified or not does not matter.
+Once confident short sellers enter the market, there is a certain conviction behind the thesis; whether justified or not does matter.
 All it matters is at what price and what aggression would those shorts be willing to admit "failure" to the thesis and exit?
-Think of it this way, the slower and softer the price is progressing higher the more likely it is for the short sellers to remain in position (very roughly speaking, yes it is a generalization but bare with me, there is a point to it).
-The opposite of that is, the quicker and with stronger volume, the price is expanding the more likely it is for a short seller to get shaken out.
-Its all a mind game, in the physical world where the mind and body are connected to the thesis (for example sport) it is much harder to shake one out of the persistence due to many factors, while if the game is fully focused only on mental aspect it is much easier to do so since the thesis is grounded on much more conceptual aspect, and especially since in modern era of trading entering and exiting position is as easy to click a simple button, it adds to the issue.
+Think of it this way, the slower and softer the price is progressing higher, the more likely it is for the short sellers to remain in position (very roughly speaking, yes, it is a generalization but bear with me, there is a point to it).
+The opposite of that is, the quicker and with stronger volume the price is expanding, the more likely it is for a short seller to get shaken out.
+Its all a mind game; in the physical world where the mind and body are connected to the thesis (for example, sport), it is much harder to shake one out of the persistence due to many factors, while if the game is fully focused only on the mental aspect, it is much easier to do so since the thesis is grounded on much more conceptual aspect, and especially since in the modern era of trading entering and exiting position is as easy to click a simple button, it adds to the issue.

 Take all the above explained in and multiply it by two-fold, and this should shine a light on why just near and above the HOD level of ticker there will be the most aggressive and strongest push in the whole short squeeze leg.

-If one takes 100s of cases of Type 1 clearouts, this is the overlapping variable with very high consistency and is by no means random.
-To ensure the panic covering from short sellers that last key component of price where rigger wants the majority of short sellers to exit needs to be at the most aggressive move.
-This allows the rigger to dense up the tape actions/reactions of short sellers to start unloading into those short covers the long position.
+If one takes 100s of Type 1 clearouts, this is the overlapping variable with very high consistency and is by no means random.
+To ensure the panic covering from short-sellers, that last key component of price where rigger wants most short sellers to exit needs to be at the most aggressive move.
+This allows the rigger to be dense up the tape actions/reactions of short sellers to start unloading into those short covers the long position.

 Think of it this way:

-Example of strongest pop an highest volume right at the HOD level on ticker IMRN.
+Example of strongest pop and highest volume right at the HOD level on ticker IMRN.